kakoli/EIP/README.md

-# EIP2
+# EIP
-Assignments for EIP Phase2
+Assignments for EIP Phases 1,2